 The Moray Firth is the largest of Scotland's firths, situated in the far north east of Scotland.
 It acts as a food provider, industrial base, seaway, playground, wildlife haven, tourist magnet and energy resource, as well as being home to more than 250,000 people, who live and work in over 100 towns and villages along its coast.

 The Moray Firth Partnership celebrated its 21st year in 2014!
 We started life as The Moray Firth Project set up in 1993 by Scottish Natural Heritage in response to the Rio Earth Summit call for sustainable, integrated coastal zone management (ICZM).
 The Partnership evolved and by 1999 was a charity and company limited by guarantee.
-We are one of only seven such coastal partnerships around Scotland.
+We are one of only five such coastal partnerships around Scotland.

 Our Funders include a range of public and private bodies, and we gratefully acknowledge their support.
 Special thanks go to Talisman Energy UK Ltd. whose support enabled the redevelopment of this information resource.